 Additional Information

 The City of Naperville, Illinois is a dynamic community of 153,000 residents, conveniently located 28 miles west of Chicago.?
 Various publications have named Naperville as one of the best cities in the United States in which to live.
-The City has gained national recognition for our family-friendly environment, excellent schools and library system, low crime rate, and vibrant downtown area.?
-It’s also a great place to work!?
+The City has gained national recognition for our family-friendly environment, excellent schools and library system, low crime rate, and vibrant downtown area.
+It’s also a great place to work!
 Our municipal government employs over 900 dedicated individuals in a wide range of job categories and provides a collaborative working environment, a forward-looking leadership team, and a competitive benefits package.

 Click here (Download PDF reader) to learn more about the benefits offered by the City of Naperville.